JiyaJanani/CMS-Table/README.md

 The base of this project is create react app in typescript.

-clone from this url https://github.com/JiyaJanani/CMS-Table.git
+Clone from this url https://github.com/JiyaJanani/CMS-Table.git Checkout to master git checkout master

+Using npm
 npm install
 npm run start

 using yarn
 yarn install
 yarn start